Merging (originally called Import)

 - Imported content becomes available as if it were defined in the importing file

-- Import processing happens recursively - imported files can themselves contain import statements
+- Merge processing happens recursively - imported files can themselves contain merge statements

 Zngur's merge algorithm attempts to compute the union of each set of declarations